 We hold no grudges and delegate tasks effectively.
 That way, what gets done is what’s needed.
 If we can’t handle it, we don’t do it.

 When was the last time you have visited Cebu?
-Can you share a story to us of your memories here?
+Can you share a story with us of your memories here?

 Well, Cebu is my mom’s province.
 I first came to the Philippines in Cebu.
 It was my first impression.
 I love the relaxed vibe of Cebu, and even now, as I type this answer, I do miss it.
 I try to go back as often as possible as my family [is] there.